You might have heard the phrase; “You can’t out-exercise a poor diet.”

 More on the topic, phytochemicals are an important component in food that help with conditions like heart disease, type 2 diabetes and some cancers (among other things).

 Vitamin and mineral supplements do not provide the benefits of phytochemicals and other components found in food, such as fibre.

 Furthermore, wholefoods contain many different forms of vitamins and minerals.
 For instance, vitamin E occurs in nature in eight different forms (alpha-, beta-, gamma-, and delta-tocopherol and alpha-, beta-, gamma-, and delta-tocotrienol) – but supplements often contain just one of these forms.

-They often aren’t able to raise micronutrient levels to sufficient levels your body needs to function optimally.
+They usually aren’t able to raise micronutrient levels to the sufficient levels your body needs to function optimally.
 They may raise levels slightly, but not as well as they could.
 It often has to do with the formula created by the manufacturer.
-(See here for more info)
+(See here for more information on choosing a multivitamin).